yiytan92/codesling.io/docs/README.md

 ![codesling architecture v1](assets/codesling_architecture_v1.png)

+## client

+The front-end codebase is written in [ReactJS](https://reactjs.org/) and bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app#getting-started)

+## rest-server

+The RESTful JSON Data API is written in Javascript using NodeJS and [expressJS](https://expressjs.com/).

+## socket-server

+The realtime socket server is written in Javascript using NodeJS and [socket.io](https://socket.io/).

+## coderunner-service

+The service that runs individual code submissions is written in Javascript using NodeJS and some native NodeJS libraries.

 # File Architecture

 The file architecture of Codesling is broken up into sub applications.
 The specific architecture within the sub applications can be found in the individual `README.md` files for each sub application.